hasadna/open-bus/ROADMAP.md

 Short term - things we are working on now (but could always use help with)
 Medium term - things contributors can start working on that is not currently being worked on
 Long term - describe where our project is going (see Goals)
+**Sync this with the built-in github [milestones](https://help.github.com/articles/about-milestones/).
+Then every issue can be directly linked to a milestone upon creation**

 ## Specify Tasks
 -   Goals → Milestones → Tasks → Issues